International-Data-Spaces-Association/IDS-G/Communication/TrustFrameworks/README.md

 ## Introduction ##

-The Trust Framework for IDS is described in the [IDS-RAM Secruity Perspective](https://docs.internationaldataspaces.org/ids-ram-4/perspectives-of-the-reference-architecture-model/4_perspectives/4_1_security_perspective).
+The Trust Framework for IDS is described in the [IDS-RAM Security Perspective](https://docs.internationaldataspaces.org/ids-ram-4/perspectives-of-the-reference-architecture-model/4_perspectives/4_1_security_perspective).

 It focusses on: